fashberg/WThermostatBeca/Flashing.md

 This method does not require any kind of soldering or disassembly of the device.
 You should be able to flash Beca Thermostats (BHT-002 and BHT-6000 also) with [tuya-convert](https://github.com/ct-Open-Source/tuya-convert).
 Follow the steps [here](https://github.com/ct-Open-Source/tuya-convert#procedure) to upload the firmware to your thermostat.
-You should download the binary from here and place it in the ```/files/``` folder before starting the flash procedure.
+Download the wthermostat-1.xx-fas.bin binary from https://github.com/fashberg/WThermostatBeca/releases and place it in the ```/files/``` folder before starting the flash procedure.

+Video of this procedure: https://youtu.be/fqfghJqnK_8

 ## Restore original Firmware: ##
 The Backup file dumped by tuya-convert is 1 MB large (whole flash of ESP-Chip), which is too big to be flashed OTA (over the air).
 So you are not able to flash back to original Firmware without soldering!